thomaslittle/usrp.info/README.md

 ### Planned Departments
 - **Police Department (LSPD)**: Police procedures and protocols
 - **Department of Justice (DOJ)**: Legal procedures and court protocols
-- **Fire Department**: Fire and rescue operations
 - **Government/Mayor Office**: Administrative procedures

 ## 📝 License

-This project is for the Unscripted Roleplay Community.
+This project is for the ~~Unscripted~~ UNTITLED PENTA PROJECT RP Community.

-## 🤝 Contributing

-This is a private project for the Unscripted community.
-For questions or contributions, contact the development team.

 ---

-**Unscripted Roleplay Community • EMS Resource Portal**